ArthurH91/UR10_Control/README.md

 The **RobotWrapper.py** file is a module to unwrap an URDF and add a end_effector frame and if the user wants, a sphere that can be used as a target along its target frame.

 The **Solver.py** file is a module solving a unconstrained optimization problem by gradient method or newton method.
-A BFGS method is planned to be developped but not done.

-The **OptimizationProblem.py** is a module computing the cost function of a certain quradratic problem, the gradient and the hessian matrix.
+The **QuadraticProblemInverseKinematics.py** is a module computing the cost function of a certain quradratic problem, the gradient and the hessian matrix.

-The **Ball_reaching_with_gradient_descent.py** is the "main" function of this repo as it is combining all the modules to solve the following quadratic problem :
+The **Inverse_kin_with_QP_class.py** is the "main" function of this repo as it is combining all the modules to solve the following quadratic problem :

 - An UR10 has a random initial configuration, with a sphere as a target.
 It must reach the target.
 Hence, the cost function is the squared distance between the target and the end effector.

 ## Maths behind this problem